 It was particularly fun to learn about Brazil in our year of learning about Children Around the World with Winter Promise curriculum because of the Olympics happening there this year!
 The girls were extremely motivated to learn everything they could about this place that all their favorite athletes would be competing.

-I am including affiliate links in this post for your convenience and to help support our ongoing ministry here in Southeast Asia.
+I am including affiliate links in this post for your convenience.

 We had lots of fun learning about Brazilian food.
 It just all seemed so yummy!
 The girls particularly enjoyed a coconut pudding made with sweetened condensed milk, and they were really inspired by a recipe in our Winter Promise activity book for a simple Brazilian fried rice.
 I say inspired because their concoctions did not resemble the recipe at all!
 We had been talking about how people all over the world eat meals made of rice and beans, but that different cultures add completely different seasonings and use different kinds of beans.
 They began scrounging through the kitchen to see how many different types of beans we had and then the experimenting began.